happypeter/edocs/soho.md

     - use fabric for the joints
 - picture frame with cardpaper
   -  https://www.youtube.com/watch?v=sYmELumpRvk
-- how to fix a big hole on the wall
+- how to fix the walls
   - use wall color wall papar
 - a simple carboard frame and stand for frameless mirror glass
   - frame, I will do it the super simple, use tape